jlpteaching/gem5-assignment-template/assignments/getting-started/assignment.md

 ---
 Author: Mahyar Samani
-Title: ECS 201A Assignment 0
+Title: Getting started with gem5
 ---

 **Due on *XXX* 11:59 pm (PST)**: See [Submission](#submission) for details.